AlexBradshaw5/safeArray/README.md

 ## Solutions
 In order to solve our problem of getting lost in the forest of attributes and tables, we can create and use a key-value database (such as a json file) as an attribute in a table.
 This would keep the integrity and importance of our keys, as well as encompass the complex varieties of musical instruments while keeping storage and runtime to a minimum.

+## Conclusion
+Real world data is messy.
+Databases and keys are very important ways to keep data organized and easily accessible.
+Primary keys for quick access, foreign keys to keep data integrity and structure, composite keys to ensure uniqueness, and uniqueness for EDA.
+Like everything keys aren't perfect, but as we've demonstrated there are many ways to make adjustments and do what we need to do.